Hours & Directions

 - To apply for a Lincoln Public Library District library card you must show proof of your home address.
 P.O.
 Boxes cannot be accepted as proof of residency.
 Children in kindergarten through age 17 are eligible for a library card with their parent/guardian's permission and signature.
 Persons who reside outside of the Library's district boundaries but own taxable property within the boundaries are eligible for a resident card.
 The requirements for this card are proof of identity and the current tax receipt showing payment.
 Library cards are not transferable to other persons and patrons must use their own library card.

-- Checkout limits for library materials are: 50 books, 4 videos/DVDs, 4 audio items, 50 magazines, and 2 of any other materials.
+- Checkout limits for Lincoln Public Library District library materials are: 50 books, 4 videos/DVDs, 4 audio items, 50 magazines, and 2 of any other materials.
 Additional restrictions may apply to certain collections.
-Patrons who reach or exceed these limits should return their materials and, upon checkin, may have new library materials charged to their card.
+Patrons who reach or exceed these limits should return their materials and, upon check in, may have new library materials charged to their card.
+All interlibrary loans to Lincoln Public Library District card holders are made in accordance with the rules of the lending library and the Illinois Heartland Library System.

-- Loan period for library materials are: 2 weeks for all materials with a one-week grace period.
+- Loan period for Lincoln Public Library District library materials are: 2 weeks for all materials with a one-week grace period.
 Renewal limits for library materials are: 1 renewal for all materials.
 Under special circumstances certain items can be extended for a 4-week period pending library approval.
 You may call the Library at 732-8878 to renew up to 6 items by telephone.
 The Library is unable to renew any items on interlibrary loan or on reserve for another patron.
+All interlibrary loans to Lincoln Public Library District card holders are made in accordance with the rules of the lending library and the Illinois Heartland Library System.

-- Fines are 5 cents per day, per item, and begin accumulation at the end of the grace period.
-The maximum fine for overdue materials is $3.00 per item.
-Overdue materials that exceed six months from their due date cannot be returned and must be paid in full by the borrower.
+- Overdue materials that exceed six months from their due date cannot be returned and must be paid in full by the borrower.
 Upon completion of the payment the materials become the property of the borrower.

 - Patrons may apply for their own personal identification number (PIN) to access all of the benefits of the Library's online catalog.
 Patrons can use the Library's online catalog at www.lincolnpubliclibrary.org to search for library materials, check the status of their account, and renew items one time on their card.
 PINs are available for adults and juvenile cardholders (parents must sign up for juvenile PINs).
 The maximum request for items ordered online is 25.
 Patrons are encouraged to use the My Lists service available with your PIN access.
 This service allows patrons to establish multiple subject lists, search the online catalog for the desired titles, and deposit those titles into a List for an item reservation request at a later date.